judithyueli/mexBBFMM2D/README.md

 outputfile = 'case1';
 ```

 Run `compilemex.m`.
-The code will compile and will create a mex file function with the name `case1.mexmaci64`(the extension will change depending on computer architecture).
+The code will compile and will create a file function with the name you provided for variable outputfile (e.g. `case1.mexmaci64`).
+The extension will change depending on computer architecture.

+For Windows users: If you get an error about file ammintrin.h missing, follow instructions here: http://www.mathworks.com/matlabcentral/answers/90383-fix-problem-when-mex-cpp-file

 NOTE!!
-This step should be performed every time the kernel Q is changed (because the mex file should be recompiled).
+The compilation (step 2)  should be performed every time the kernel Q is changed (because the mex file should be recompiled).

 ####Step 3: Run example

 __Example filename:__ `callmxFMM2D.m`

 __Example description:__
-This example is for a 2D grid of size 100x100.
-The covariance matrix Q of this grid has size 10000x10000.
+This example is for a 2D regular grid of size 100 x 100.
+The covariance matrix Q of this grid has size 10,000 x 10,000.
 Running `mexBBFMM2D` will perform the multiplication of `Q` (as defined by the kernel in `compilemex.m`) with a matrix `H` given by ones(10000,100).

 `mexBBFMM2D` can be run in two modes, a testing mode and an application mode.